yahiaashraf92/ChatSystem_RubyONRails/ChatSystem_RubyONRails/README.md

 ### 4. **Docker Configuration**
 - **Planned**: A more robust Docker configuration was intended to streamline the development and deployment process, ensuring that all services are properly configured and isolated.
-- **Current Status**: While the application runs in Docker, the configuration lacks optimizations for production use.
-In a future iteration, I would enhance the Docker setup with multi-stage builds, health checks, and more comprehensive service definitions to improve maintainability and performance.
+- **Current Status**: After numerous attempts to set up Docker, I was unable to fully complete the configuration.
+I reached a certain point where the application runs, but I lack the knowledge to implement further improvements.

 ## Future Enhancements